-Emotional Intelligence is a phrase that is often used in the corporate world, without actually realizing its meaning and the impact that it has on the effectiveness of the organizations.
+Emotional Intelligence is a phrase that is often used in the corporate world without realizing its meaning and the impact it has on the effectiveness of the organizations.
 Unlike professional qualifications, it is an 'intangible skill' that does not come with a certificate or a transcript that endorses, validates, or quantifies the presence or absence of the Emotional Intelligence competencies.
 Therefore, despite the role Emotional Intelligence plays and its impact on individual and group performance, it remains unnoticed and neglected.

 At the most general level, emotional Intelligence refers to recognizing & regulating emotions in self & others.
 Though theories about Emotional Intelligence have evolved multifold, this basic definition of Emotional Intelligence suggests Four Emotional intelligence domains: Self-awareness, Self-Management, Social-Awareness, & Social-Management.
 Enormous work has been done in the area.
 Emotional Intelligence has progressed through cross-functional studies in evolutionary biology, Brain science, molecular biology, genetics, Physical Science, and Quantum Physics.